vaakash/aakash-web/docs/git-it-write/faq.md

 Yes.
 In that case, webhook configurations cannot be made only manual pull operation will publish the posts and the latest repository changes.

+### Can I edit the published post inside WordPress ?

+Yes, the post can be edited as needed.
+But when the source markdown file has changed in the repository then during the next update the manually made changes will be overwritten.
+Though posts can be edited as needed, tt is preferred to edit the markdown file.

 ### Post is not updating automatically when files in the repository are updated

 Posts will be updated whenever Github sends an event to your WordPress site that files are added/updated.
 Please ensure that webhook related settings are set correctly both in the plugin and at the Github repository settings.